-Various international bbq specialties are detailed before George visits a festive Jamaican style barbecue in Los Angeles with chef Derrick Angus of Derricks's Jamaican Cuisine restaurant.
-George sits down for a fascinating tabletop BBQ at Seoul Jung, George gets a lesson in the flavorful Brazilian variations when he visits the popular BBQ chain Fogo de Chao in Dallas.
+Various international barbecue specialties are detailed before George visits a festive Jamaican-style barbecue in Los Angeles with chef Derrick Angus of Derrick's Jamaican Cuisine restaurant.
+George sits down for a fascinating tabletop BBQ at Seoul Jung and George gets a lesson in the flavorful Brazilian variations when he visits the popular BBQ chain Fogo de Chao in Dallas.

 A caterer is expected to know not just how to prepare food but also how to make it taste great, look beautiful, and keep it all organized.
 This is nothing new; in fact, evidence shows that caterers have been around since the era of Ancient Greece.
 Host George Duran explores the history of wedding caterers and helps pull off a "silver service" wedding, visits a Texas ranch that puts a spin on catered BBQ, and uncovers some secrets to keeping your next catered party on budget.